redhat-ai-services/ai-accelerator/components/operators/openshift-ai/instance/components/components-trustyai/README.md

-# wait-for-servicemesh
+# components-trustyai

 ## Purpose
-This component is designed prevent OpenShift AI before the ServiceMesh resources have been successfully installed that are required for KServe.
+This component is designed help XAI explanations of predictive models.
+The TrustyAI Components are Generally Available as of RHOAI 2.15.

 ## Usage